wwivbbs/docs/docs/wwivconfig.md

 newest version from the [SynchroFTP Site}(ftp://ftp.synchro.net/).

 Once downloaded, extract SEXYZ.EXE from SEXYZNN.zip into c:\wwiv\.
-From the command prompt, run INIT and to to the `External Transfer Protocol Configuration` screen.
+From the command prompt, run wwivconfig and to to the `External Transfer Protocol Configuration` screen.
 Select INSERT and enter the highest number offered to place a new entry at the end of the list.
 Fill in the next screen so it matches this one.